 And so was the guy who survived the Aurora shooting.

-That clip, I think, is so crucial, since it perfectly illustrates the way Alex jumps to conclusions.
+That clip, I think, is so crucial since it perfectly illustrates the way Alex jumps to conclusions.

-The actual news is a possibly unreliable Russian media outlet is claimed that they have documents from a Georgian interior ministry that shows that Georgian Foundation and the Jamestown Foundation were recruiting people to meddle with Russia.
+The actual news is a possibly unreliable Russian media outlet has claimed that they have documents from a Georgian interior ministry that shows that Georgian Foundation and the Jamestown Foundation were recruiting people to meddle with Russia.

-The Russian media outlet did not release these documents, and for all we know, they may or may not even exist.
+The Russian media outlet did not release these documents and for all we know they may or may not even exist.

 But you hear how Alex reports the story.